 We here at Gottaswing pride ourselves on creating a warm and welcoming community where everyone feels comfortable, safe, and has fun.
 This handy guide helps to ensure that dancing is fun for everyone:

-• You have the right to refuse a dance at any point in time.
+• You have the right to refuse a dance at any time.
 We strongly believe that you should dance with people of all levels and style, but that doesn’t mean you have to accept all dances.
 On the flip side, be gracious if someone turns you down for a dance.

 • Our dance community’s doors are open to everyone, and all should be treated with respect.
 Don’t use language or actions that would make anyone feel less welcome or safe; defer to a person’s preferred gender pronoun; refer to dance roles as “lead” and “follow” rather than gendered terms; ask before touching someone.